Maburidi/maburidi.github.io/index.md

 <li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Optimal Transport-Based Network Alignment: Graph Classification of Small Molecule Structure-Activity Relationships in Biology," has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10782458"> [Online version] </a>  </li>

 <li> <span style="color: darkgreen;">December 25, 2024:  </span> Excited to share that our new paper, "Wasserstein-Based Similarity Constrained Matrix Factorization for Drug-Drug Interaction Prediction," has been published! <a href="https://ieeexplore.ieee.org/abstract/document/10768226"> [Online version] </a>  </li>

+<li> <span style="color: darkgreen;">November 01, 2024:  </span> I am proud to announce the founding of LioTech Solutions in Merced, California.
+LioTech Solutions is dedicated to providing innovative software solutions, with a focus on developing cutting-edge technologies that empower businesses and drive growth <a href="https://liotechsolutions.com/"> [Online version] </a>  </li>

 <li> <span style="color: darkgreen;">October 05, 2024:  </span>   Excited to share that our new journal paper, "Optimal Transport-Based Graph Kernels for Drug Property Prediction," has been published in the IEEE Open Journal of Engineering in Medicine and Biology! <a href="https://ieeexplore.ieee.org/document/10716457/keywords#keywords"> [Online version] </a>  </li>